marcopoli/hellaswag_ita/README.md

-# Italian version of the HellaSwag Dataset.
+# Italian version of the HellaSwag Dataset
 The dataset has been automatically translate by using [Argos Translate](https://github.com/argosopentech/argos-translate) v.
 1.9.1

 ### Citation Information